 A feature of old Acton’s celebrations was the prevalence of fireworks.
 In 1894, an enterprising South Acton postmaster decided to sell fireworks, which elicited an objection from the newspaper correspondent: “Fireworks in our post office?
 It would do well for the postmaster of this village to read up the law on this subject.
 The selectmen of a town have no right to license them to be sold in a post office.
 Please read what Uncle Sam says about it.”

-Aside from the noise and Uncle Sam, fireworks caused other problems.
-With so many incendiaries going off, fire was a real concern.
+With many incendiaries going off, fire was a real concern.
 In 1895, a “suspicious” fire occurred on the Fourth in South Acton.
 This would have brought back memories of the previous July 4th when Hudson experienced a devastating fire started by boys with firecrackers.
 The fire wiped out 40 buildings over at least five acres in the heart of Hudson, including factories, shops, stables, five large halls, Y.M.C.A. rooms, a well-known photographic studio, the telephone station, and the post office.
 No one would have wanted a similar occurrence in Acton.

 In 1915, Acton celebrated differently.
 A South Acton committee planned a large-scale, organized 24 hours of events.
 Because the 4th fell on a Sunday, the celebration took place the next day.
 On the night of July 4th, a large bonfire of railroad ties that had been dragged to the top of a hill burned for nearly two hours.
 There was also a well-attended but orderly dance at the Exchange Hall.
 (A couple of individuals who drank or used obscene language found themselves in the lockup.)
 Though firecrackers seem to have been accepted in the evening (“the sound of exploding crackers made it appear like a miniature battle”), the "pandemonium" of former years was discouraged.
 In the early morning hours on Sunday, there was “the discharge of a few isolated fire crackers.
 As that was not as the plans had been arranged, the newly uniformed policeman called the patriotic spirited boys’ attention to the fact.”